ehlesp/smallab-k8s-pve-guide/README.md

 - Kubernetes cluster monitoring stack: set of monitoring modules including [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/grafana/) and a couple of other related services.

 Also, the whole system will have some backup procedures applied to it.

+## Table of contents

+All the guides and their main sections are easily accessible through the [Table Of Contents](G000%20-%20Table%20Of%20Contents.md) of this guide series.